alexandremendoncaalvaro/webcam-ip/README.md

 ![WebcamIP](readme/webcam-ip.png)

-A simple server application to for Streaming Webcam Image via WebSocket.
+A simple server application for Streaming Webcam Image via WebSocket.

 ## Motivation

-As WSL2 still doesn't have a simplified native support for using a Webcam, I decided to create this very basic C++ application for Windows and capture the Webcam signal via WebSocket in my OpenCV applications running on WSL2.
+As WSL2 still doesn't have simplified native support for using a Webcam, I decided to create this very basic C++ application for Windows and capture the Webcam signal via WebSocket in my OpenCV applications running on WSL2.

 Now Mac (Apple Silicon) is also supported.